gktgautam/react-page-builder/README.md

 React Page Builder is a monorepo for building a modular page builder in React.
 It contains reusable packages for the editor, schema, UI components and utilities, along with a Next.js web application for running the builder.

+Tailwind CSS is included only for styling the editor interface during development; generated pages do not rely on it.

 ## Workspace Layout

 - `packages/` – shared libraries used by the project: